lucamartucci/lucamartucci.github.io/_posts/2020-06-20-owfowptdp.md

     According to the above, its' equivalent to say that for any fixed $x$, for a random string of length $r$, the probability that $M^\prime(x, r)$ accepts is at most $2^{-r}$.
 We use the union bound to bound that, for all possible inputs $$x\in \{0,1\}^n$$, the probability that $M^\prime$ rejects at least one of these $x$ is at most $2^{n-r} < 1$.
 Therefore, for a random string, there is a positive probability (greater than $1-2^{n-r}$) that can make all $x$ be accepted by $M^\prime$.
 We take the existence of such a string and hardwire it into our circuit.
 By doing this the circuits family can decide $L$ without any randomness.

 ## 3. Candidates Functions for OWFs, OWPs and TDPs

+In this we introduce specific problems and assumptions and give explicit candidates for OWFs, OWPs, and TDPs.

+### Integer Multiplication